MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 ## Find your App Center app name and owner name

-Some of App Center's API functions and CLI requests require an app name and/or owner name as parameters.
+Some of App Center's API functions and CLI requests require an app name or owner name as parameters.

 For instance, the API call to remove the user from the app requires both: [`DELETE /v0.1/apps/{owner_name}/{app_name}/users/{user_email}`](https://openapi.appcenter.ms/#/account/apps_removeUser).